francisphamsd/crime-data-exploration/README.md

 ### Installing

 - You can view the crude graph within the Jupyter Notebook file
-- You can also view the Tableau graph by visiting my Tableau profile, or checking out the Tableau file in this repo
+- You can also view the Tableau graph by visiting my Tableau profile; or checking out the Tableau file in this repo

 ## ⛏️ Built With <a name = "tech_stack"></a>